 5 Ways for Highly Sensitive People to Navigate Anxiety

-Quarantining due to the COVID-19 pandemic was good for my family.
+It wasn’t always this way.
+In 2020, amid the fears of an earlier time, I found that COVID quarantining was good for our family.
 Our schedules screeched to a halt and we found ourselves plunked down at home together.
 Life slowed and simplified.
 My background anxiety disappeared, and in its place, I discovered a contentment with life I had been looking for over the years.

 While I know this was not everyone’s experience, it was mine, and I loved it.

 Is your anxiety rising just reading these words?
 Slow down, friend.
 You are not alone.
-Here are a few tools to navigate anxiety in the busyness of life.
+Here are a few tools I have found help navigate anxiety — and relieve it — in the busyness of life.

 5 Ways for Highly Sensitive People to Navigate Anxiety